Trail and photogaphs by Peter Patilla

 Towards the bottom of the hill on the left hand side stands what was the village general stores and post office from 1920.

 Over the years this was the third post office in the village.
-Known past sub-postmasters and mistresses between 1876 and 1967 were: George Wheatcroft, Timothy Martin, John Bowmer, Mary Cook, Mr Litchfield, Charles Freeman and J J Bell.
+Known past sub-postmasters and mistresses between 1876 and 1967 were: George Wheatcroft, Timothy Martin, John Bowmer, Mary Cooke, Mr Litchfield, Charles Freeman and J J Bell.

 On the opposite side of the road is a semi detached cottage.